 Glance at the literary canon and you'll find no shortage of books that seek to capture the adventure, passion and romance of youth.
 By comparison, the ups and downs of old age can appear grossly overlooked – and when they do come into focus, the elderly are often the butt of the joke.

-The Centre for Better Ageing, “media portrayals of older people have become increasingly negative, tending to represent older people as frail, dependent and in decline.”
+Indeed, according to a recent report by The Centre for Better Ageing, “media portrayals of older people have become increasingly negative, tending to represent older people as frail, dependent and in decline.”

 But as anyone of a certain age knows, growing old is not all blue rinses, loose dentures and dementia.
 And Dumbledore and Gandalf are far from the only senior citizens flying the silver flag in literature.
 Look hard enough, and you'll find a wealth of books that explores the permutations of growing old – the hopes and fears, the nostalgia and regrets, the love, passion and excitement that punctuate our winter years.
 Look no further, in fact, than these great reads.

 The Buried Giant by Kazuo Ishiguro (2015)

 There comes a time in all our lives when our memories outweigh our hopes, and our past overtakes our future.
 Kazuo Ishiguro's The Buried Giant is about just that – a beautiful reflection on memory and forgetfulness, set in a Tolkein-esque world of swords and dragons, told through the eyes of an elderly couple on a quest to find their lost son.